fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 So it feels silly to compare these two types of walls as if they fulfilled the same purposes.

-### ` 5) Virtually every illegal immigrant who gets an amnesty, including Dreamers, will benefit from affirmative action preferences, compared to (say) white male combat veterans or displaced coal miners.
+### `5) Virtually every illegal immigrant who gets an amnesty, including Dreamers, will benefit from affirmative action preferences, compared to (say) white male combat veterans or displaced coal miners.
 Is that fair?`

 Yes, because both the white male combat veteran and the displaced coal miner have access to a much more important benefit: the rights of U.S. citizenship.
 When I read restrictionist literature, it's always surprising to me how a group so apparently jealous of U.S. citizenship is also quick to assume that citizenship isn't important and conveys no particular benefit on those have it.
 Time and time again, I read in restrictionist books that immigrants have more rights, more entitlements, and more privileges than citizens have.
-No one who appreciates the rights that come with citizenship would dare say such a thing.
+No one who appreciates their citizenship would dare say such a thing.

 ### `6) If you don’t like our limits on legal immigration, exactly how many people do you want pouring into the country?
 What’s the actual number?`

 Oh, they don't need to "pour" into the country.
 They can walk, drive, or ride in airplanes!

 I recommend starting with three million permanent visas per year, plus another million temporary visas.
 Once enough time has passed to prove that restrictionists' claims of imminent total destruction are baseless, I'd continue raising those caps each year, and yes, even remove them entirely barring some unforeseen

 Restrictionists (like the "populationists" who they are closely connected to) get alot of mileage from asking for an "actual number" for a cap.
 Populationists ask about what cap you would propose for the nation's total population, or for the number of births allowed.
 It's a great catch-22, because if the responder proposes a partic0ular number, they can be portrayed as agreeing with restriction in principle, but if the responder refuses to give a cap, they can be accused of laughably thinking an infinite amount of 'X' is possible.

 The truth behind these questions is that for most things in life, and especially for demographics or population, putting a 'cap' on a group causes nothing but pain.
 What, after all, should the cap be for the population of your state?
 For your town?
 How many rabbis are "too many", exactly?
 What limit should the U.S. have on the number of libraries permitted?
 Or bananas?
 After all... we can't sustain literally infinite amounts of these things, so doesn't that mean we should have a state-enforced cap?

 Of course not.
 The numbers of these things (but especially of people) should be left to free markets and to individual choices.

 ### `7) One hundred forty-seven *million* people would like to move to the United States.
 Is it xenophobic to say “no” to any of them?
 If not, then to how many?
 Where do you draw the line?`"

 That depends on your reason for saying "no".
 If you say "no" to someone because of their body height, you're not being xenophobic... just prejudiced.
 If you say "no" to someone because of their race, that's probably racist.
 If you say "no" because they are too poor, it would be classist.

 In order to be xenophobic, you would need to say "no" to someone because you're scared of the effects of having foreigners live in your society.
 You may think that foreigners are innately less moral than you, or that their values will infect your society (rather than your society's values being learned by them).
 Does that sound familiar?

 ### '8)The average immigrant in federal prison has been arrested eight times and charged with twelve crimes.
 How many crimes are you willing to accept before you’re willing to kick them out of the country?"